 “The reassignment of a person’s sex may be proposed but never gone through; the person may be in the process of reassigning their sex ; or the process may have happened previously.
 It may include undergoing the medical gender reassignment treatments, but it does not require someone to undergo medical treatment in order to be protected.”

 The document specifically references the application of this ideology to children (although conceding that some children may be ‘too young’ to make the ‘decision’) and reinforces ‘mode of dress’ as an indicating factor that a child may be the opposite sex.
-This statement puts any child who doesn’t conform to sex stereotypes at risk of being diagnosed as transgender:

 “This broad, non-medical definition is particularly important for gender variant children: although some children do reassign their gender while at school, there are others who are too young to make such a decision.
 Nevertheless they may have begun a personal process of changing their gender identity and be moving away from their birth sex.
 Manifestations of that personal process, such as mode of dress, indicate that a process is in place and they will be protected by the Act.”